Los Angeles ADA Attorneys

 Unfortunately a substantial number of businesses in California still do not comply with the ADA.
 Because of this non-compliance the California legislature added a provision to the Unruh Civil Rights Act (Civ.
 Code § 51) providing that any violation of the ADA shall constitute a violation of state law.
 A Plaintiff may now recover at least $4,000.00 plus attorney’s fees for a successful lawsuit under the Unruh Act.

 Our firm specializes in disability access lawsuits.
 We will fight to ensure that businesses no longer discriminate against the handicapped.
-If you have been the victim of discrimination due to your disability please call.
+If you have been the victim of discrimination due to your disability please contact our Los Angeles ADA attorneys at (888) 200-9431.

 LOS ANGELES, CA–(Marketwired – Jun 17, 2013) – United States District Court Judge Dean D. Pregerson ruled on Friday that a class action lawsuit against Starbucks Corporation alleging violations of the Americans with Disabilities Act (ADA) and Unruh Civil Rights Act may proceed to include all California stores containing pickup counters in excess of the height permitted under the ADA.